 Im taking PPE, which is politics, philosophy and economics.
 My heart lies with economics but I thought that I would get bored with just studying one subjects, so I thought to make it a joint honours with subjects that I have never done before.
 It will definitely push me out of my comfort zone academically!
 As far as location goes, I am going to the university of Leeds.
 It was the perfect choice for me really as I love the city, its far enough away from home to move out but close enough to come home whenever I want (as I am a homegirl at heart) and the university just felt right to me.

 What is your biggest tip for someone going into year 13?

 I have actually wrote a whole post about this last week so click here to be redirected to over there but my biggest tip would be to attend everything.
-I really saw a change in my grades when I started attending extra sessions that my teachers were putting on for me.
-Yeah I know its painful giving up your lunchtime or a Saturday morning to sit in a classroom and work but in the long run it is so useful and you will see a difference in your grades because you are getting more specific and student led teaching.
+I really saw a change in my grades when I started attending extra sessions that my teachers were putting on.
+Yeah I know its painful giving up your lunchtime or a Saturday morning to sit in a classroom but in the long run it is so useful and you will see a difference in your grades because you are getting more specific, student led teaching.
 It gives you a dedicated time to use your teachers, as they are the most valuable resource that you have!

 How did you choose your university?
 How did you know it was the right one?